joshua-zingale/masters-project/report/report.md

 # Preliminary Results

+Our data collection will not end until the quarter has officially ended, but we here report rough aggregate results pending the completion of the data collection and the final analysis thereof.

+We have two sources of data pertaining to the AI Tutor: whereas the usage data collected from student interactions with the system objectively provide insight into student engagement with the system and the AI Tutor's performance, we also sent out a survey to the students in the target computer-science sections that asked five questions to construct a more qualitative impression of the AI Tutor.

+## Usage Statistics

 As of the final week of the academic term, 649 messages have been sent by 117 students from two courses, split into three sections.
 Each student sent an average of 5.70 messages (σ = 8.16).
 The high standard deviation is because most students used the system very little, sending one or two messages, while a smaller portion used the system much more throughout the academic term.

+## Student Survey

+We developed one survey on the Qualtrics platform with six questions that sought to gauge student favor for the AI Tutor in comparison to other generative AI Tools.
+The first five questions were multiple choice and the final was free response, asking for open-ending feedback for the AI Tutor.

+In each of the sections in which the AI Tutor was deployed, the instructor announced to the students that the survey could be taken for extra credit.
+A student could opt not to have his data used in this study at the start of the survey and still receive extra credit for completion.
+Of 287 students to whom the survey was sent out, 148 completed the survey with 120 consenting to have their data reported in this study.
+All data below are from the same of students that consented to have their data included in this study.

+Of the respondents, 78 reported to have used the AI Tutor less than other generative AI tools like ChatGPT or Gemini, 30 reported to have used it about the same, 5 reported to have used it more, and 7 selected "Prefer not to answer" for their usage frequency either of the AI Tutor or of other generative AI tools.

+Most students either did not answer the open-ended question or did not answer meaningfully, e.g. by saying "NA".
+Among those who did answer meaningfully, the following quotations identify some negative themes that the authors have noted:
+- "I feel like the AI Tutor was a bit too restricted.
+So much so to the point where the AI doesn't really process any information but just gives you directions of where the information is.
+It's not a bad idea but I feel like the strength of an AI tutor would be emphasized in its ability to process information given to them and display it to us in a much digestible way."
+- "AI Tutor couldn't think very well outside of its course material.
+It's basically a better search tool for the course material"
+- "The tutor is too gimped.
+I only used it for midterm one.
+I asked it to create a mock exam usings its docs but it was a horrid mock.
+If i remember correctly it didnt really do what i asked or it has super basic questions on it.
+I asked it to make an exam just to cover my blindspots to see if theres something in the docs which i did not write down"

+Here are some positive quotations:

+- "it feels more ethical since it’s based on class notes and not random internet stuff"
+- "AI Tutor is definitely better than other AI tools when it comes to course specific content and not hallucinating."

 # Future Work